tlwilliams895/lchs/src/chapters/lists/list-iteration.rst

 The syntax almost reads like natural language: *For each item in shopping_list_items, print a tab character plus the item*.

-Each iteration, Python assigns the next element in the list to the loop variable ``item``.
+Each time the loop repeats, Python assigns the next element in the list to the loop variable ``item``.
 The elements may be of any data type.

 .. admonition:: Tip